samirg1/chat-summary/README.md

 ![Tests](https://github.com/samirg1/ALTER-SMX-Tool/actions/workflows/tests.yml/badge.svg)

 ### Requirements
-- Only works on MacOS iMessages
+- Only works on MacOS with iMessages
-- Must have messages stored on iCloud (or on Mac)
+- Must have messages stored in iCloud (or simply on Mac)
 - Only works for group chats
-- Having contacts synced to your Mac is not essential but allows for better viewage of results
+- Having contacts synced to your Mac as well is not essential but allows for better viewage of results

 ### Installation
 ```python